-- This section applies to Bayview Road and Tivendale Road (between Princes Highway & the Connector Street Boulevard). - Hardstand verge with indented parking to be provided between power poles, where possible. - Outstands between powerpoles must be provided, incorporating street trees
+- This section applies to Bayview Road and Tivendale Road (between Princes Highway & the Connector Street Boulevard).

+Hardstand verge with indented parking to be provided - National or only wall inscends parting is be javen between power poles, where possible.
+Outstands between powerpoles must be provided, incorporating street trees.